-- 3% to the Aberdeen Standard Long Lease Property Fund.
+The Scheme invests in long lease property via a pooled fund called the abrdn Long Lease Property Fund.
 The objective of this fund is to outperform the return of the FTSE-A All Stocks Gilts Index by 2% pa, before the deduction of fees, over rolling five-year periods.
-The Scheme first invested in this fund on 27 April 2006. - 12% to the Aberdeen Standard Corporate Bond Fund.
-The objective of this fund is to outperform the return of the Bank of America Merrill Lynch Sterling Non-Gilts All Stocks Index by 0.8% pa, before fees, over rolling one-year periods.
-The expected risk relative to the benchmark is 0.8% to 1.5% pa.
-The Scheme first invested in this fund on 18 May 2011.
+The Scheme first invested in this fund on 27 April 2006.

-The Aberdeen Standard funds the Scheme invests in are priced daily and are open ended and unlisted.
+The funds are priced daily, are open ended and unlisted.